dmitrykudinov/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+---
+## Rubric points

+### Compilation

+1. `cd build`
+2. Compile: `cmake .. && make`
+3. Run it: `./path_planning`.

+### Valid trajectory

+#### The car is able to drive at least 4.32 miles without incident..
+The car in experiments ran for over 20mi with no accidents under current implementation.
+I can assume though, that due to the latency in the way how suggested implementation works with "anchor" and "spline" portions, if a random vehicle in close proximity just suddenly changes the lane to get right in front of the EGO car so it's in the "anchor" section of the planned path, the chances are it's going to be rear-ended by EGO.
+There are certainly options to avoid this, but it was not a requirement of this exercise.

+#### The car drives according to the speed limit.
+No speed limit violations were observed during testing.
+The limit is enforced in lines https://github.com/dmitrykudinov/CarND-Path-Planning-Project/blob/master/src/main.cpp#L377-L379

+### Reflection
+Current implementation is valid, but, of course, can be improved.
+In particular:
+ - The "anchor" path needs to be shortened when following a another car in a close proximity, or detecting a car getting right in front of EGO from another lane.
+ - Spline smoothing needs to be used to guide acceleration and deceleration.
+It's particularly needed for emergency breaking to minimize Jerk values.
+ - The FSM can be improved to analyze more than just adjacent lanes, but also lanes farter away, so the EGO car can safely and efficiently switch between two+ lanes in a single maneuver.
+ - Thresholds for neighbor cars can be tuned, e.g. make the size of the gap between cars, which is considered safe to start a maneuver, dependent on the speed of vehicles.
+ - Include acceleration into the prediction of neighbors behavior.

+---

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).